hauptmedia/php-rdkafka/README.md

 # php-rdkafka-lib

-PHP stubs for the php-rdkafka library.
+PHP stubs for the phpx rdkafka extension.

 See https://github.com/arnaud-lb/php-rdkafka